jdlien/unifi-protect-viewer/README.md

 ## Credits

-This application is based on the [UniFi Protect Viewer](https://github.com/digital195/unifi-protect-viewer) by Sebastian Loer, but has been heavily modified.
+This application is based on [UniFi Protect Viewer](https://github.com/digital195/unifi-protect-viewer) by Sebastian Loer, but has been heavily modified.
 It now only works with Protect v4/5.
 The chief difference is that this version is designed to allow you to access the Protect application as you normally would without any features removed.
 In contrast, the original was intended as a kiosk application that isn't intended to be interacted with beyond viewing the live view.

 This version removes fewer of the features/elements of UniFi Protect than the original, allowing navigation between different parts of the app.
 The following features have also been added: